AMDEPYC/kubernetes-power-manager/README.md

 Kubernetes power manager.
 When the Power Manager is used to specify core power related policies, it overrides the default settings

-Powerful features from the Intel SST package give users more precise control over CPU performance and power use on a per-core basis.
+Powerful features of the AMD EPYC processors give users more precise control over CPU performance and power use on a per-core basis.
 Yet, Kubernetes is purposefully built to operate as an abstraction layer between the workload and such hardware capabilities as a workload orchestrator.
 Users of Kubernetes who are running performance-critical workloads with particular requirements reliant on hardware capabilities encounter a challenge as a consequence.

-The Kubernetes Power Manager bridges the gap between the container orchestration layer and hardware features enablement, specifically Intel SST.
+The Kubernetes Power Manager bridges the gap between the container orchestration layer and hardware features enablement.

 ### Kubernetes Power Manager' main responsibilities: